hyperledger/besu-docs/docs/HowTo/Monitor/Metrics.md

     !!! important

-        If running Prometheus on a different host to your Besu node (any host other than `localhost`), ensure you add the Prometheus host to [`host-allowlist`](../../Reference/CLI/CLI-Syntax.md#host-allowlist) when starting Besu to avoid receiving authorization failures.
+        To avoid DNS rebinding attacks, if running Prometheus on a different host to your Besu node (any host other than `localhost`), ensure you add the hostname that Prometheus uses to connect to Besu to [`--host-allowlist`](../../Reference/CLI/CLI-Syntax.md#host-allowlist).

+        For example, if Prometheus is configured to get metrics from `http://besu.local:8008/metrics` then `besu.local` has to be in `--host-allowlist`.

     === "Command syntax"